ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 4. Navigate back to the **CORE Content** tab and the **Gameplay Objects** section, and this time drag an **Ability Object** into your project **Hierarchy**.

-    1. Click on the `Ability` object and drag it onto the `Equipment` object to make it a child of the `Ability` object.
+    1. Click on the `Ability` object and drag it onto the `Equipment` object to make it a child of the `Equipment` object.

         ![Ability Object in Hierarchy](../../img/EditorManual/Abilities/EquipmentInHierarchy4.png "Ability Object in Hierarchy"){: .center}